AvaBakuei/wild-life/README.md

 ## Description

 This project is a React application built using Vite, TypeScript, and Tailwind CSS.
-It utilizes local storage for data storage, async/await for requests, and testing-library-react for testing purposes.
+It utilizes local storage for data storage, async/await for requests, Vitest, and testing-library-react for testing purposes.

 ## Prerequisites